 Most freshwater sharks occur in large river systems in the wild.
-Hi-fin bull sharks – a.k.a.
-Colombian sharks – are catfish that occur in rivers, brackish water estuaries and even in the ocean along the Pacific coast of Central America and northeastern South America.
+Hi-fin bull sharks, also known as Colombian sharks, are catfish that occur in rivers, brackish water estuaries and even in the ocean along the Pacific Coast of Central America and Northwestern South America.
 Freshwater shark populations are dwindling in nature, particularly in Southeast Asia, due to dam building and the disappearance of breeding areas as a result of development.

 Water Requirements for Freshwater Sharks

 Freshwater sharks tolerate a wide range of water quality parameters in the aquarium.
 For best results, pH should be between 6.8 and 8.0, with hardness between 2° and 10° dKH (35 to 175 ppm).
-Colombian or hi-fin sharks prefer slightly higher pH and alkalinity, and benefit from the addition of up to 1 tablespoon of aquarium or sea salt per gallon.
+Colombian or hi-fin sharks prefer slightly higher pH and alkalinity and benefit from the addition of up to 1 tablespoon of aquarium or sea salt per gallon.
 Before adding salt to any aquarium, make sure other inhabitants are tolerant of it!
-Temperature for most sharks should be 74° to 80° F. The exception is the Chinese banded shark, which can be kept at temperatures as low as 60° F. Use an Aqueon aquarium heater to maintain the correct temperature.
-Maintain good filtration and do a 10% water exchange every two weeks or 25% once a month using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Temperature for most sharks should be 74° to 80° F. The exception is the Chinese banded shark, which can be kept at temperatures as low as 60° F. Use an Aqueon Aquarium Heater to maintain the correct temperature.
+Maintain good filtration and do a 10% water exchange every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!